 Timothy Clark, The 4 Stages of Psychological Safety

-- Clear team roles and responsibilities
+- Clarity of team roles and responsibilities

-- Team alignment around mission, strategy and tasks
+- Team alignment around vision and mission

 - Accountability for behavior and results